 I was crippled by betrayal shame

 And I was also deeply shamed by my partner choosing someone like her over me.
 It was a massive slap in the face to me.
-I genuinely struggled to find the redeeming physical or character qualities he saw in her and felt that if this type of person was what he wanted, how truly awful I must be.
+I genuinely struggled to find the redeeming physical or character qualities he saw in her and felt that if this type of person was what he wanted, how truly low class as a woman I must be.
 By comparing myself to her, I allowed myself to see her reflection in the mirror of life as better than my own.
 Betrayal shame had taken over my heart and distorted my reality of the situation.